 You can create and manage automation rules from different points in the Microsoft Sentinel experience, depending on your particular need and use case.

-Automation rules can be centrally managed in the new Automation blade (which replaces the Playbooks blade), under the Automation rules tab.
-(You can also now manage playbooks in this blade, under the Playbooks tab.)
+Automation rules can be centrally managed in the Automation blade, under the Automation rules tab.
 From there, you can create new automation rules and edit the existing ones.
 You can also drag automation rules to change the order of execution, and enable or disable them.

 In the Automation blade, you see all the rules that are defined on the workspace, along with their status (Enabled/Disabled) and which analytics rules they are applied to.

 Analytics rule wizard

-In the Automated response tab of the analytics rule wizard, you can see, manage, and create automation rules that apply to the particular analytics rule being created or edited in the wizard.
+In the Automated response tab of the analytics rule wizard, under Incident automation, you can view, edit, and create automation rules that apply to the particular analytics rule being created or edited in the wizard.

-You'll notice that when you create the automation rule from here, the Create new automation rule panel shows the analytics rule condition as unavailable, because this rule is already set to apply only to the analytics rule you're editing in the wizard.
+You'll notice that when you create an automation rule from here, the Create new automation rule panel shows the analytics rule condition as unavailable, because this rule is already set to apply only to the analytics rule you're editing in the wizard.
 All the other configuration options are still available to you.